Idaho Rules of Family Law Procedure Rule 201. Commencement of Action.

 C. Proceedings to modify child custody, child support and spousal maintenance.
-A proceeding to modify child custody, child support, or spousal maintenance (alimony) is commenced by filing a petition in the original action.
+A proceeding to modify child custody, child support, or spousal maintenance (alimony) is commenced by filing a petition or written stipulation in the original action.
 The stipulation shall expressly authorize the court to enter a modification judgment attached to or specifically identified in the stipulation.
 The petition shall be in a form similar to an original petition and shall be served upon all parties entitled to service along with (1) a summons and (2) any notices, forms and orders issued by the court at the time of filing of the motion.
 The method of service and return thereon shall be the same as for an original action and service shall be on the opposing party rather than on the previous attorney of record for the party.
-All averments of substantial and material changes in circumstances supporting a motion to modify child custody shall be stated with particularity.
+All averments of substantial and material changes in circumstances supporting a petition to modify child custody shall be stated with particularity.
 The petition shall be adjudicated in the same manner as an original proceeding, but the filing of a petition to modify a child custody, child support or spousal maintenance judgment shall not be deemed the commencement of an action under Idaho Code Section 5-404 and there shall be no right for an existing party in the lawsuit to disqualify the judge without cause pursuant to Rule 107 if that judge had previously presided in the lawsuit and had not been disqualified.
-The petition to modify shall be resolved by the entry of a judgment as provided in Rule 803.B.
-All orders issued in adjudicating the motion to modify prior to the entry of the judgment are interlocutory orders.
+The petition or stipulation to modify shall be resolved by the entry of a judgment as provided in Rule 803.B.
+All orders issued in adjudicating the petition to modify prior to the entry of the judgment are interlocutory orders.